Aberfan: Places of worship

 Bethania Welsh Independent Chapel was built in 1876 and rebuilt in 1885.
 At the time of the Aberfan disaster in 1966 the chapel was used as a temporary mortuary where victims were taken to be identified by relatives.
 The chapel was demolished in 1967 and a new chapel erected in 1970.
 By 2007 the chapel had fallen into disrepair and was closed; memorial items from the disaster were relocated to Cardiff Bay.

 Aberfan Calvinistic Methodist chapel was built 1876, in an Italianate style.
 The foundation stone was laid by Sarah Griffiths, wife of the owner of the Aberfan Estate.
-It became a Grade II listed building in August 1999, for its architectural interest as a well-designed Victorian chapel with an unaltered stone facade; it was judged to be prominent in Aberfan, and had retained its interior with a good gallery.
+It became a Grade II listed building in August 1999.
 After the Aberfan disaster, the chapel was furnished with a memorial organ by the Queen.
-After extensive renovation, the chapel reopened at Easter 2008, but dry rot quickly set in, destroying newly installed window frames and beams.
-The cost of repair was estimated at £60,000.
-In August 2012 parishioners were banned from attending the church after an inspection condemned the building, and in October it was offered for sale, with a guide price of £22,000.

-In 2015 a fire was reported at the chapel in the early hours of 11 July.
-Fire crews from Merthyr, Treharris, Abercynon, Aberbargoed, Pontypridd and Barry attended, spending a total of eight hours at the scene.
-Nearby houses were evacuated.
-A 27-year-old man was later arrested in relation to the fire.
+The chapel was restored in the early 21st century but an outbreak of dry rot saw a condemnation order by a buildings inspector and a refusal by the insurers to renew the building's insurance.
+In 2012, the building was offered for sale.
+A subsequent arson attack in 2015 caused yet further damage.

 The village has two smaller chapels: the former Smyrna Baptist Chapel, built in 1877, which is now closed and is used as a community centre, and the Zion Methodist Chapel, originally English Primitive Methodist, located on Bridge Street and built in 1891.